Texas student whose face was ripped off by two rescue dogs reveals injuries

 A dogsitter who had most of her face torn off by two rescue dogs has chosen to reveal her injuries to the world in a bid to move forward without fear.

-Jacqueline Durand, 22, from Dallas in Texas, had to be put into a medical coma, resuscitated multiple times, and given major reconstructive surgery after being mauled by dogs she had been asked to look after just before Christmas last year.
+Jacqueline Durand, 22, from Dallas, Texas, had to be put into a medical coma, resuscitated multiple times, and given major reconstructive surgery after being mauled by dogs she had been asked to look after just before Christmas last year.

 The two dogs had previously been "lovely" to her but immediately attacked her when she opened the door, dragging her into the living room and tearing off her nose, ears, lips and cheeks.
 The incident happened just one day before her 22nd birthday.